autotest/arc/man/arcli.rst

 It's also possible to manage their temporary availability, which is known as locking and unlocking machines.

-If a given host is not in "Ready" state, you can also ask for a reverification job to be sent.
+If a given host is not in "Ready" state, you can also ask for a re-verification job to be sent.

 .. include:: build/cli_args_host.txt